math-comp/mcb/coq/README.md

 Instructions below are given to view code snippets on localhost (mostly for testing/developement purposes).

-Code snippets are intended to be viewed using jsCoq for usability (is by the link above).
+Code snippets are intended to be viewed using jsCoq for usability (and can be found by the link above).
 To view pages in  your browser locally you need install `coq`, `mathcomp`, then do `npm install` and `node app.js` to run node applicaion (app.js) and then open link  http://127.0.0.1:8010/ in your browser.
 A bit more detailed instructions are provided below.